-- Aggressive or overly shy dogs. - Any dog clearly showing physical or behavioural abnormalities shall be disqualified. - Blue eyes. - Floppy ears, the exception being battle torn ears. - Clipping or altering the coat by scissoring. - No evidence at all of a curled or upright tail in male dogs (recognizing that a tail may occasionally be kept down as a sign of subordination or stress). - Excessive undershot or overshot jaw.
+- Aggressive or overly shy. - Any dog clearly showing physical or behavioural abnormalities. - Blue eyes. - Floppy ears, the exception being battle-torn ears. - Clipping or altering the coat by scissoring. - No evidence at all of a curled or upright tail in male dogs (recognising that a tail may occasionally be kept down as a sign of subordination or stress). - · Excessive undershot or overshot jaw.